doneholmes/nuget-package-scanner/README.md

 1. `cd` to the parent directory of this repo
 1. `python nuget-package-scanner`
 1. Follow the prompt(s)
+1. Import the exported .csv into google sheets (or another spreadsheet app)
+    * The *\<version part\> Release Behind* columns are useful to highlight and sort out of date packages in projects

 ## Basic Application Flow